jltk/gamedev/README.md

 # Game Development Notes

 📄 Notes for game development focusing on free and open source solutions.
-Last updated on **26th August 2018**.
+Last updated on **4th Sept.
+2018**.

 ### Table of contents